dhenfie/mumbuljs/README.md

 # mumbuljs

-Simple library for creating modal dialog with HTML5
+Mumbul.js is a library for creating modal dialogs easily.